The .30-30 Winchester is still one of America’s favorite deer cartridges.

 Hunting With The .30-30 Winchester

 In short, the .30-30 Winchester caught on because it was powerful enough to get the job done when hunting whitetail deer and black bear at short to moderate range, but still had relatively mild recoil in a lightweight and easy to carry rifle.
 Since most hunters east of the Mississippi very rarely take shots on deer past 150 yards, they loved the hard hitting .30-30 and didn’t really need a cartridge with a flatter trajectory for most applications.
-Those characteristics also made it an acceptable cartridge for small framed and/or inexperienced hunters.
+Those characteristics also made it a really good deer hunting cartridge, especially for small framed and/or inexperienced hunters.

 The .30-30 Winchester remains a favorite in many parts of the United States for those same reasons.
 Additionally, advances in powder and bullet technology have improved certain aspects of the cartridge and made it an even better hunting cartridge in many respects.

 For instance, hunters in the United States and Canada have used the .30-30 Winchester to harvest untold numbers of elk, grizzly bear, and moose over the years.
-Though many say it’s a borderline choice for the job (and not without reason), the advent of much better quality controlled expansion (particularly bonded or monolithic) bullets have undoubtedly made the .30-30 Winchester more effective on really large game than it used to be.
+Though many say it’s a borderline choice for the job (and not without reason), it will certainly work in that role with good shot placement.
+Additionally, the advent of much better quality controlled expansion (particularly bonded or monolithic) bullets have undoubtedly made the .30-30 Winchester more effective on really large game than it used to be.